This is a guest post written by Maeva Cifuentes from Get Paid For Your Pad

 Having the right revenue management plan for direct bookings

 In the face of this downturn, most short-term rental operators have found that they failed to manage their revenue management well.

 Maybe they paid too close attention to cash flow, and not enough on profitability.
-While yield management is an important piece of the puzzle, short-term rental hosts will need more powerful technology – overall revenue management.
+While short term rental pricing strategy is an important piece of the puzzle, hosts will need more powerful technology – overall revenue management.
 Revenue management uses sophisticated technology to predict guest behavior, forecasts demand, and optimize prices.
 Hotels all use it, and direct booking operators need to as well.
 If your revenue is managed properly using good technology, direct bookings are more cost-effective than using third-party OTAs.

 Booking data from Pricelabs

 You’ll have enough on your hands dealing with marketing and managing your website.
-Save your time and use a revenue management tool like Pricelabs to monitor booking data and update your prices accordingly.
+Save your time and use a short term rental pricing tools like PriceLabs to monitor booking data and update your prices accordingly.
 It’ll track changes in demand and adjust rates whenever events start to take place again.